 \end{itemize} This method of generalizing to several local optimizers was first shown in the context of HFL by Wang et al.~\cite{Vincent_Poor2021}.
 However it has yet to be analyzed in the context of VFL, which provides its own unique challenges.
 We discuss this more in Section~\ref{adapt.sec}.

 \textit{Communication cost:} The size of messages in Flex-VFL is of note.
-For each party compute its partial derivative, every party must exchange its embeddings for the current batch, and the server must send its model $\thetab_0$ to the parties.
+For each party to compute its partial derivative, every party must exchange its embeddings for the current mini-batch, and the server must send its model $\thetab_0$ to the parties.
 Let the size of the $k$-th embedding for a single data sample be $O_k$.
 The total amount of data sent per global round is then $K(|\thetab_0|+B\sum_{k=1}^KO_k)$.

-\textit{A note on privacy:} HFL algorithms typically share model update or gradient information in messages.
+\textit{Privacy:} HFL algorithms typically share model updates or gradient information in messages.
 Gradients can potentially leak raw data information, as shown in previous work~\cite{DBLP:journals/tifs/PhongAHWM18, DBLP:conf/nips/GeipingBD020}.
-However in Flex-VFL, messages only contain embeddings, and each party can only calculate the partial derivatives associated with the server model and their local models.
+However, in Flex-VFL, messages only contain embeddings and each party can only calculate the partial derivatives associated with the server model and its local model.
 Thus, gradient attacks proposed for HFL cannot be performed on Flex-VFL.
 Embeddings may be vulnerable to model inversion attacks~\cite{MahendranV15}, though these attacks can be mitigated by applying homomorphic encryption~\cite{SecureBoost, hardy2017private} or secure multi-party computation~\cite{gu2021privacy} to Flex-VFL.
-As mentioned in Section~\ref{problem.sec}, we assume in Flex-VFL that all parties have access to the labels.
-There are many practical scenarios where data samples are private between the parties, but the labels are not, such as the example of predicting risk scores we presented in Section~\ref{intro.sec}.
+As mentioned in Section~\ref{problem.sec}, we assume that all parties have access to the labels.
+There are many practical scenarios where data samples are private between the parties, but the labels are not, such as predicting credit score.
 However, if labels are private and only present at a single party, Flex-VFL can be augmented using the method proposed by Liu et al.~\cite{liu2019communication}, allowing gradient calculation without the need for sharing labels.
 The analysis in Section~\ref{adapt.sec} still holds in this case.